Adaptations of Nineteen Eighty-Four: The World of George Orwell: 1984 (1965)

 Kneale's 1954 adaptation was produced again by the BBC, with some modifications in 1965, directed by Christopher Morahan.
 Starring David Buck, Joseph O'Conor, Jane Merrow and Cyril Shaps, it was broadcast in BBC2's Theatre 625 anthology series as part of a season of Orwell adaptations sub-titled The World of George Orwell, on 28 November 1965.
 Long believed lost, on 12 September 2010 it was announced in the media that a copy had been located at the American Library of Congress, although an approximately seven-minute segment in the middle was damaged and irrecoverable from the NTSC videotape.
 It was found amongst a hoard of over 80 lost British television episodes dating from 1957 to 1970.

-Radio adaptations
+Audio adaptations

 NBC: Nineteen Eighty-Four (1949)

 The first radio broadcast of Nineteen Eighty-Four was a one-hour adaptation transmitted by the United States' NBC radio network at 9pm. on August 27, 1949 as number 55 in the series NBC University Theater, which adapted the world's great novels for broadcast; it starred David Niven as Smith.